Funny Cooking Quotes

 Oprah Winfrey, Woody Allen, George Bernard Shaw, Sir Winston Churchill,

 and other notables from the past and present.
-It's been said that food should be enjoyed!
+Hey, it's been said that food should be enjoyed!

 Who Says You Can't Have Fun While Cooking

-This collection of humorous cooking quotes has been compiled from a wide variety of vintage books, magazines, and other published sources.
+This collection of funny cooking quotes has been compiled from a wide variety of vintage books, magazines, and other published sources.

 - A party without cake is just a meeting. — Julia Child